SOS Is A Business Development Advisor

 3. Stay Competitive

 SOS Advice: “Rather than relying only on your sales people and staffers for their opinions, get market research done from an industry expert on your competitors including SWOT analyses.
 The data will reveal what you will need to do next”.
 Continue reading

 If you are in the coffee business and send out emails, I probably get your email marketing campaigns; I subscribe to literally hundreds of coffee-related emails.
 From roasters, cafes, equipment companies, and online retailers, to allied products including syrups and cup sleeves.
 It’s good business to keep up and see what’s going on in the industry.
 The problem, however, is all the emails are “self centered”, as if the creators of these emails are in a bubble.
 Continue reading

 The B2B wholesale sales channel is an important sales channel for continued growth.
 If you’ve been selling B2B or considered selling B2B you know that the B2B sales cycle, the time it takes to close a sale, can take a long time.
 Sometimes too long.
 Let’s say you’ve got prospective B2B sales in your pipeline, but they need to close for you to make your sales targets by the end of the month.
 How do you accelerate the B2B pipeline?

-In order to close pipeline sales faster, you need to speed up the sales process by getting expert help in doing a better job in lead scoring, knowing your target customers’ interests and pain points, and building a relationship through lead nurturing.
+In order to close the B2B pipeline sales faster, you need to speed up the sales process by doing a better job in lead scoring, knowing your target customers’ interests and pain points, and building a relationship through lead nurturing.

-Here are the key ways SOS helps clients accelerate closing channel-based pipeline sales: Continue reading
+Here are the 6 key ways to accelerate closing B2B channel-based pipeline sales: Continue reading